-How to be a Plastic-Free Baddie: The Socially Anxious Edition
+How to Be a Plastic-Free Baddie: Socially Anxious Edition

 This is a story we know too well.
-For Plastic-Free Month, we’re here to coach you through exactly these types of interactions.
-As sustainable baddies, we can sometimes feel like the odd one out in the crowd – the only one asking to use our own cup, the only one grabbing our reusable utensils from our tote bags, or the only one with the produce bags at the grocery store.
-Sometimes it can be exhausting to always get the stares, the questioning looks, the Um, what have we got here? remarks.
+Since July is Plastic-Free Month, we’re here to coach you through exactly these types of interactions.
+As sustainable baddies, we can sometimes feel like the odd one out in the crowd; the only one asking to use our own cup, the only one grabbing our reusable utensils from our tote bags, or the only one with the produce bags at the grocery store.
+It can be exhausting to always get stares, questioning looks, and the Um, what have we got here? remarks.

 RULE NUMBER ONE: STAY ALERT

 Don’t get distracted.
 Be on your toes.
-No bad things can happen when you are focused and astute.
-That means putting your phone down (I know, blasphemous), and keeping your focus.
+No bad things can happen when you’re awake and alert.
+That means putting your phone away (I know, blasphemous), and keeping your focus.
 This way, no one can pull a fast one on you.

 RULE NUMBER TWO: CONFIDENCE IS KEY